Fifteen15Studios/MMM-PreciousMetals/README.md

         module: "MMM-PreciousMetals",
         header: 'Precious Metals',
         position: "top_left",
+        config: {
+            apiKey: "<Your API Key>"
-        config: {} // This will show gold and silver - the default values }
+        } // This will show gold and silver - the default values }
 ]
 ```